 Use a standard network patch cable and/or a Raritan USB WIFI wireless LAN adapter.
-For information on the Raritan USB WIFI adapter, see USB Wireless LAN Adapters (on page 18).
+For information on the Raritan USB WIFI adapter, see USB Wireless LAN Adapters (on page 19).

 - 5. Connect the USB-A port of the master device to the USB-B port of an additional PX2 via a USB cable.
 This additional device is Slave 1. - 6.
 Connect Slave 1's USB-A port to the USB-B port of an additional PX2 via another USB cable.
 The second additional device is Slave 2. - 7.
 Repeat the same step to connect more slave devices.
-You can cascade up to 15 slave devices. - 8.
-(Optional) Configure or change the network settings of the master and/or slave devices as needed.
-See Configuring Network Settings (on page 205). - Bridging mode: Each cascaded device has its own network settings.

-For example, you can have some devices use DHCP-assigned IP addresses and the others use static IP addresses.
+You can cascade up to 15 slave devices. - (Optional) Configure or change the network settings of the master and/or slave devices as needed.
+See Configuring Network Settings (on page 207). - Bridging mode: Each cascaded device has its own network settings.For example, you can have some devices use DHCP-assigned IP addresses and the others use static IP addresses. - Port Forwarding mode: Only the master device's network settings should be configured.